WanyuZhao/FFS-LAMMPS/README.md

 ## License

+This package (including all patches to LAMMPS core files such as `main.cpp` and `lammps.cpp`, documentation, and original workflow figures) is licensed under the GNU General Public License version 2.0 (GPL-2.0).
+See the LICENSE file for full details.

-This code is under the terms of the GNU General Public License (GPL)(https://www.gnu.org/licenses/gpl-3.0.html), consistent with the licensing of the LAMMPS codebase, from which it is derived.
+This is consistent with the licensing of the LAMMPS codebase from which it is derived.

-It includes modified versions of core LAMMPS files (`main.cpp`, `lammps.cpp`), and must therefore remain GPL-compliant.

----

-## Image License

-Workflow figure in this repository (e.g., `docs/workflow.png`) is original creation by the authors.

-They are released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

-You are free to use these images in academic papers or presentations, provided appropriate attribution is given
-(e.g., "© 2025 Zhaowanyu, CC BY 4.0").

 ---